 Minutes from the Governing Body meetings are recorded and are available from the school office.

 I am an 'ex officio' member of the Governing Body which means I am a member because I hold the post of Head teacher.
 I have been in the teaching profession for eighteen years working predominantly in Ealing.
 Leading Wood End Academy is a real privilege.
 I am blessed with hardworking and dedicated staff who collectively contributes to the success of the Academy.

 Wood End Academy has been at the heart of the Northolt community since 2011 and enjoys an excellent reputation within the local area.
 Parents are supportive and always appreciate the efforts of my staff - which lifts morale and makes the job worthwhile.

 Our strong values underpin the ethos of this school and these help our children to be the wonderful people they are and for the school to feel like an extension of home.
 Children are enveloped with love, care and compassion.
 All members of our school community are encouraged to 'aim high to achieve excellence’' and this makes Wood End a very special place indeed.

-I am the Pastor of a local Baptist church (Oldfield Free Church Baptist) and have links to various aspects of local community.
+I am the Pastor of a Baptist church and have links to various aspects of the local community.
 Before going into church ministry I trained as a teacher and have taught in schools both in UK and other countries.
 I also have training in counselling, majoring on ‘Bereavement care’ especially bereavement care for children and the impact that this can have on their approach to education.
 I believe that I have a lot of experience that I can bring to the school while serving as a governor and in helping the school to grow and develop in their approach to education and the encouragement of the children to do their best and aim high on all levels.